sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/pulse-survey.md

 ### Where can I see survey results?

-Survey results are included in the weekly update in #announce-people-talent.
+Survey results are included in the weekly update in #announce-people-talent-team.

 ### Who will be able to see my responses?